-- Disclosures for significant judgements, estimates and assumptions (note 3) - Quantitative disclosures of fair value measurement hierarchy (note 38) - Financial instruments (including those carried at amortised cost) (note 38)
+- Quantitative disclosures of fair value measurement hierarchy (note 36); - Financial instruments (including those carried at amortised cost) (note 36).

-For assets and liabilities that are recognised in the financial statements on a recurring basis, the Group determines whether transfers have occurred between levels in the hierarchy by re-assessing categorisation (based on the lowest level input that is significant to the fair value measurement as a whole) at the end of each reporting period.
+For assets and liabilities that are recognised in the financial statements on a recurring basis, the Group determines whether transfers have occurred between levels in the hierarchy by reassessing categorisation (based on the lowest level input that is significant to the fair value measurement as a whole) at the end of each reporting period.